elixir-cloud-aai/foca/examples/petstore/README.md

 docker-compose up -d --build
 ```

-> In case Docker complains about a port conflict, you will need to re-map the
+> In case Docker complains about port conflicts, you will need to re-map the
 > conflicting port(s) in the [Docker Compose config][app-docker-compose].
 In
 > particular, for each of the services that failed to start because of a port
 > conflict, you will need to change the **first** of the two numbers listed